Our work has recently been featured on EcoRI.

 The Japanese Knotweed used to create this floating wetland was harvested as dry stems from Mashapaug Pond and Gano Park in Providence, RI.
 Utilizing invasive species removes their biomass from the environment and allows us to repurpose them as a buoyant structure.
 By doing so, we are transforming this invasive species into an opportunity to improve water quality and promote biodiversity.

 Over time, the 20 native wetland plant species that we have selected for this floating wetland, will contribute to nutrient removal by upcycling them into their leaves, stems, roots, and flowers.
 Importantly, the plants in this floating wetland will grow dense columns of roots into the water as they seek nutrients.
-The surface area within the root layer is key to floating wetlands, where diverse communities of bacteria, algae, protozoans, and fungi known as periphyton grow on plant roots and form a biofilm.
+The surface area within the root layer is key to floating wetlands, where diverse communities of bacteria, algae, protozoans, and fungi form a biofilm, also known as the periphyton.
 The periphyton cleans water by nutrient uptake, filtration, oxygenation, and toxin removal.

 Ice Pond, where the structure is currently floating doesn’t require remediation as it is a thriving ecosystem.
 Nonetheless, it provides us with an opportunity to learn how floating wetlands create a habitat for non-humans, observe the decay of natural materials, document the growth of the native wetland plants, learn what microorganisms find a home on the roots of plants, and think through the lens of timescales unknown to us.